mpower: An R Package for Power Analysis of Exposure Mixture Studies via Monte Carlo Simulations: Introduction

-Our package allows researchers to specify or estimate correlation structures for the mixture exposures, generative models for the outcome, and statistical inference models so that even researchers not experienced with \proglang{R} or programming can set up simulations quickly.
-The building blocks are also general enough to easily interface with other packages, providing access to a wide class of data generative models and statistical models for more advanced users.
+We present the \texttt{R} package \pkg{mpower} containing building blocks to set up MC simulations for estimating power for observational studies of environmental exposure mixtures.
+Some packages exist for conducting power analysis using MC simulations, including \pkg{simr} \citep{simr}, \pkg{skpr} \citep{skpr}, and \pkg{simglm} \citep{simglm}.
+However, existing packages are not tailored to exposure mixture studies or compatible with mixture inference methods.
+Package \pkg{skpr} \citep{skpr} provides options to simulate data from optimal factorial designs and split-plot designs, often not applicable to observational epidemiological studies. \cite{oview} provided example \texttt{R} code to do power analysis through MC simulations for complex cluster design, but it is unclear how to incorporate continuous exposures.
+Package \pkg{simglm} \citep{simglm} provides a general framework for power analysis for multi-leveled, mixed-scaled data but does not facilitate the simulation of correlated exposures.
+Package \pkg{simr} \citep{simr} conducts simulations based on models fitted on real-world data but only works with generalized linear mixed models.

+Our package \pkg{mpower} allows users to simulate realistic exposure data and mixed-typed covariates based on existing data sets such as the National Health and Nutrition Examination Survey (NHANES).
+It enables users to easily conduct power analysis for recently-developed statistical methods for mixtures that lack closed-form power formulas, including Bayesian Kernel Machine Regression (BKMR) \citep{bkmr}, Bayesian Model Averaging (BMA) \citep{hoetingbma}, MixSelect (MS) \citep{mixselect}, Factor Analysis for Interactions (FIN) \citep{fin}, Bayesian Weighted Sums (BWS) \citep{bws}, and Quantile G-Computation (QGC) \citep{qgcomp}.
+These features enable researchers, even those not experienced with \texttt{R}, to quickly set up MC simulations for exposure mixture studies.
+Simultaneously, the building blocks within \pkg{mpower} are versatile enough to integrate with other \texttt{R} packages and user-defined functions, empowering advanced \texttt{R} users to work with statistical models for mixtures beyond those provided in \pkg{mpower}.
 Because simulation-based power analysis for complex models can be computationally intensive, we allow parallel computation when users have access to multi-core computer processors.
-In Section \ref{sec:method}, we describe algorithms for power analysis using MC simulation, simulation of correlated mixed-scaled predictors, automatic scaling of effect size, and state-of-the-art statistical models for chemical mixtures.
-In Section \ref{sec:tutorial}, we provide a tutorial on the package's functionalities with example code.
-In Section \ref{sec:synthetic}, we provide a tutorial on end-to-end power analyses with synthetic data and NHANES data using our package.
-In Section \ref{sec:wu20}, we provide an example on how to estimate the power of a more involved study and use power analyses as a tool for inference models comparison.
+In Section \ref{sec:method}, we describe algorithms for power analysis using MC simulations, simulation of correlated mixed-scaled covariates and exposures, automatic scaling of effect size, and state-of-the-art statistical methods for chemical mixtures.
+In Section \ref{sec:tutorial}, we provide a tutorial on the package's functionalities with example codes.
+In Section \ref{sec:example}, we provide a tutorial on end-to-end power analyses with synthetic data and NHANES, demonstrating that simulation is a reliable approach to estimating power and a potentially useful tool for inference model comparison.